Common Mesothelioma Misconceptions

 Several other types of mesothelioma affect other parts of the body, such as ovarian, peritoneal, testicular, and laryngeal mesothelioma.

-This myth started because the majority of workers in factories, plants, oil refineries, and on ships where prolonged exposure to asbestos occurred were men.
+This myth started because most workers in factories, plants, oil refineries, and ships where prolonged exposure to asbestos occurred were men.

 While it’s true that there is no cure yet, people can still go on to live successful lives while battling mesothelioma.
-With a vast array of treatment options that keep getting better as science and technology progresses, victims are living longer with a better quality of life.
+With a vast array of treatment options that keep improving as science and technology progresses, victims live longer with a better quality of life.

 Every case of mesothelioma is unique, and the outcome greatly depends on how advanced the stage of the disease is, how soon the symptoms of mesothelioma start to surface, and how effective the treatment works on each patient.